Skip to main content

 THE TUMOR SUPPRESSOR P53

-p53 is the most important gene in human cancer.
+P53 is the most important gene in human cancer.
 Up to 60 percent of human tumors contain mutations in p53, making it the most frequently mutated gene in human cancer.
 In addition, germline mutations in p53 cause a syndrome called Li Fraumeni disease where people affected develop multiple tumors of the brain, breast, bone, and adrenal cortex before their second decade of life.
-Therefore, alterations that reduce p53 function have tremendous potential to increase cancer risk.
+Therefore, understanding how to treat tumors with mutant p53, and tumors in individuals with germline variants of p53, has tremendous potential to improve cancer therapy.

 Selected Publications